 Great Glen Way accommodation - why walk any further?

 You've walked all day, you're tired and after you've checked in to your room and relaxed the last thing you need is to walk or organise and pay for transport to get your dinner.
 Ideally you want accommodation as near to the bar/restaurant as possible.
-We have seven rooms at Fiddler's - please go to our accommodation page for more info.
+Across the road from Fiddler's is Oakdale Rooms - please click here for more info.

 About the Great Glen Way

 The Great Glen Way is 73 miles/117km in length.
 It runs from Fort William, in the west, to Inverness, in the east, with spectacular views and historical and natural heritage to be discovered all along the way.
 The route can be walked in 4-6 days, staying overnight in the various communities within the glen, and suits all levels of walker.
 For the less experienced it is the perfect introduction to long distance walking, being for the most part low-level and following mainly towpaths and woodland tracks.
 There are some challenging sections though, and the more experienced may wish to tackle a few munros or corbetts within reach from the route.